 Declines in aggregate stability have been associated with reduced abundance and substantial socio-economic costs (Satterthwaite and Carlson 2015; Yamane et al. 2018).
 Yet it is unclear to what extent these impacts are driven by coincident changes in productivity, rather than weakened portfolio effects specifically.
 We used stochastic, closed-loop simulations to independently manipulate CVC, φ, and productivity to evaluate how interactions between the three processes influenced the probability of meeting management objectives.
 Broadly, our simulations demonstrate that the negative effects of greater aggregate variability are dependent on the underlying productivity regime.
 When population productivity was moderate (i.e. at reference levels), increases in either CVC or φ resulted in greater uncertainty in median abundance and the probability that biological or catch-based benchmarks would be met, however median status was relatively stable.
 Unsurprisingly the one performance metric that was sensitive to increased aggregate variability regardless of productivity regime was catch stability.
 In other words weakened portfolios may produce relatively high catches on average, assuming productivity remains unchanged, but catches will increasingly be driven by boom-and-bust cycles.
 This result should not be overlooked since greater variability in catches will strongly impact communities that rely on stable sockeye salmon fishing opportunities (Kasperski & Holland 2013).

 Conversely, under pessimistic productivity scenarios greater aggregate variability had strong negative impacts on all performance metrics.
 To some extent these patterns were driven by reduced productivity independently of CVC or φ.
-For example, median recruit abundance declined by approximately X% between the reference (R) and skewed normal (SN) productivity scenarios.
+For example, median return abundance declined by approximately X% between the reference (R) and skewed normal (SN) productivity scenarios.
 Yet increased aggregate variability, and in particular greater synchrony, strongly exacerbated the impacts of lower productivity.
-Moving from low to moderate synchrony under the SN scenario resulted in a further Y% decline in median recruit abundance.
+Moving from low to moderate synchrony under the SN scenario resulted in a further Y% decline in median return abundance.
 When high synchrony was paired with high CVC abundance declined an additional Z%.
 Other conservation- and catch-based benchmarks exhibited similarly severe responses to increased aggregate variability.
 When simulations incorporated an increased probability of extreme events (i.e. “black swans”) using a skewed Student t distribution, the probability of meeting management objectives declined even further.
 Extirpations in particular became more common, with 25% of CUs going extinct within ten generations under the most pessimistic scenario.

 The results of our simulation analysis have important implications for management strategies that seek to incorporate systems-based approaches and leverage stability due to portfolio effects.
 First, simultaneous declines in productivity and aggregate stability will likely have multiplicative impacts.
 Management actions that are intended to rebuild populations, but that fail to account for changes in covariance among component populations may underestimate the risk of declines or overestimate the probability of rebuilding.
 While greater aggregate variability may not significantly increase the probability of negative outcomes unless it is accompanied by reduced productivity, it would be risky to rely on future stability to guide management actions.
 Many exploited fishes have already exhibited evidence of declines in productivity or carrying capacity in recent years (Peterman & Dorner 2012; Britten, Dowd & Worm 2016).
 Given evidence that climate change will increase the probability of extreme events in both marine and terrestrial environments (Diffenbaugh et al. 2005; Frölicher, Fischer & Gruber 2018), it may be more appropriate to use skewed or heavy-tailed distributions to predict future dynamics, rather than assume stability (Anderson et al. 2017).
 Furthermore, greater aggregate variability may result in negative consequences via management processes we were unable to model here (described in next paragraph).
 Thus, we echo previous authors in suggesting estimates of portfolio effect strength should augment commonly used metrics, such as trends in abundance or fishing mortality rates, during assessments (Thorson et al. 2018).